mirakc/mirakc/README.md

   # The default value is 40772.
   port: 12345

-  # The number of worker threads used in the server.
+  # The number of worker threads used for serving the web API.
   #
-  # At least, the number of worker threads must be greater than:
+  # The default value is a return value from `num_cpus::get()`.
+  workers: 4

+# Required
+# --------
 #
-  #   Num(available tuners) + 1
+# Definitions of channels.
+# At least, one channel must be defined.
 #
-  # The default value is a return value from `num_cpus::get()`.
-  workers: 4

-# Optional definitions of channels used for tuners.
 channels:
   - name: NHK E     # An arbitrary name of the channel
     type: GR        # One of channel types in GR, BS, CS and SKY